Beehive Documentation

 srun -p dev-cpu --pty bash

-python3 -m venv ~/myenv # Create the virtualenv
+python3 -m venv $PROJECT_DIR/venv

-pip install --upgrade pip # Update pip
+pip install --upgrade pip --no-cache-dir

-pip install notebook # Install jupyter-notebook
+pip install notebook --no-cache-dir

 Running Jupyter Notebook